Prerequisite/Corequisite Key

 3 credit hours

-Perception covers research on and theoretical formulations of the phenomena of perception.
+*Formerly Perception.
+Sensation and Perception covers research on and theories of the phenomena of perception.
 This will entail an in-depth analysis of the sensory systems, the various aspects of the environment they detect and the theories that have been developed to account for these phenomena.

 PSYCH 313